joakimmag/Light-Switch/README.md

 ## Description

-Easily switch from light to dark theme, or the other way around, in Windows 10 and Windows 11.
+Easily switch from light to dark theme, or the other way around, in Windows 10/11.

 This application displays an icon in your system tray.
 Just click the icon to change Windows theme.